Breich railway station: Proposed closure

+Facilities

 A ticket office and waiting room was still present in 1962 as shown by the photograph of that date, together with a linesman's brick hut building, both on the Glasgow bound platform.

-The final section of the platforms running towards Edinburgh was slightly higher, had larger edging stones and were of a different construction suggesting that they were built at a different date than the rest of the platforms.
-The station gardens had an unusual diversity of planted shrubs and trees.
+By 2018, the station's facilities had been reduced to a single shelter (on the Edinburgh-bound platform), a bench on the Glasgow-bound platform, a help point and station announcements.

-The station was rebuilt on the same site in 2018 and it has lost the old pedestrian overbridge and wooden shelter.
+The station was rebuilt in 2018 and consequently lost the old pedestrian overbridge and wooden shelter.
 It has new platforms, two modern style passenger shelters, additional outside seating and electronic travel information displays.
 Access from platform 1 to 2 is via the rebuilt road overbridge.

-The car parking area is unchanged and the access is ill-defined due to the presence of a crossroads and traffic lights.
+Passenger volume

+In 2014–15, Breich was the tenth least-used station in Britain, with 92 passenger exits and entries.
+The Times reported that the station had one regular commuter in 2003.